Admission Requirements for the Doctoral Programs

-- Names and addresses of three referees Your references will be asked via email to submit a recommendation letter for you using the online submission system.
+- Names and Addresses of Three References.
+Your references will be asked via email to submit a recommendation letter for you using the online submission system.
 You will not need to provide them with any forms, but you WILL need to provide all of their contact information in your online application.

-- To facilitate review of your application, you should upload your transcripts with your online application.
+- To facilitate review of your application, you should upload scans or unofficial transcripts with your online application.
 This is for all college-level work taken for credit at any college or university.
-Transcripts should include evidence of degree conferred (where appropriate) and bear the original signature of the authorized official and the seal of the institution.
-Questions regarding transcripts and the submission process should be addressed to Andy Upton at the location listed below or may be found at the following website:
+Official transcripts will only need to be submitted after an applicant has accepted an offer of admission.
+Any significant discrepancies found between student-provided unofficial transcripts and official transcripts will be grounds for dismissal.
+Questions regarding transcripts and the submission process should be addressed to the Graduate School at the email address listed below:

 University of Cincinnati